Our MA in social work is based on good research evidence for practice.

 Research partnerships

-Social work staff, researchers and service user and carer partners have close affiliations with a range of research groups and organisations.
+Our social work staff, researchers and service user and carer partners have close affiliations with a range of research groups and organisations.

 The University is one of the national constituents of the NIHR School for Social Care Research.